-If your client wants to process just one specific trauma (without processing others)?
+If your client wants to process just one specific trauma (without processing others)? $\ensuremath{\mathsf{EMDR}}$ (EMD or $\ensuremath{\mathsf{EMDr}}$ that can do this) if client has limited time frame to work with in

-EMDR (EMD or EMDr that can do this) if client has limited time frame to work with in therapy.
+EMUR (EMU OI EMUR INDICATION COMES).
+See example using EMDR: White, heterosexual, cis-gender, male in mid-60s, who lost his wife to cancer during COVID.
+Used recent-events protocol.

-- Case example using EMDR: White, heterosexual, cis-gender, male in mid- 60s, who lost his wife to cancer during COVID.
-Used recent-events protocol. - Case example using EMDR: Latina, heterosexual, cis-gender client who immigrated to US, had traumatic birth experience and is expecting her second child.
+Case example using EMDR: Lotino, heterosexual, dis-gender dient who immigrated to US, had traumatic birth experience and is expecting her second child.
 Treatment goals were to decrease her anxiety about upcoming birth and desensitize memories from past birth experience.